sid8395/Midterm-Project-Sid/README.md

 Goal: The project aims to predict the rent prices in Perth using a machine learning algorithm (linear regression model) trained with historic rental price data.

 Description of the Dataset:
 The dataset studied would be the Perth House prices (from Kaggle) which originally has 33656 rows and 19 columns.
-The first few rows of the dataset is given in the image below.

 Hypothesis:
 "There exists a set of varied factors that significantly impact the prices of houses in Perth.
 We hypothesize that features like location, size, number of bedrooms, amenities, and economic indicators play a crucial role in determining the price of houses in the city.
 Through a linear regression predictive model, we aim to develop a reliable algorithm that accurately forecasts house prices based on the discovered key variables."